CodeURJC-DAW-2021-22/webapp3/README.md

 ## CORPORATIVE TOOLS

-In order to plan de distribution of the amount of work, the team is going to use trello, https://trello.com/b/u60sMfLS/g3-daw-2021-22 and in case meetings are necessary the team is going to use Discord
+In order to plan the distribution of work, the team is going to use trello, (https://trello.com/b/u60sMfLS/g3-daw-2021-22).
+If online meetings are necessary, the team will use Discord.

 ___